YuetChan/simple-kanban/README.md

 ## Running/deploying the OAuth API

-To run/deploy the OAuth API, follow the instructions in the `/oauth/README.md`.
+To run/deploy the OAuth API, follow the instructions on the `/oauth/README.md`.

 ## Running/deploying the Backend API

-To run/deploy the Backend API, follow the instructions in the `/backend/README.md`.
+To run/deploy the Backend API, follow the instructions on the `/backend/README.md`.

 ## Running/deploying the Ui App

-To run/deploy the UI App, follow the instructions in the `/ui/README.md`.
+To run/deploy the UI App, follow the instructions on the `/ui/README.md`.